teamtomo/teamtomo-site-archive/walkthroughs/EMPIAR-10164/ini-model.md

 To run the script, open `dynamo/inimodel/results/ite_0008/averages` in Matlab.
 Copy the script into this directory, and execute it by running `align_symmetry_axis`.
 Once the script has finished, compare the initial average, the template, the aligned average and the symmetrised aligned average to check that the alignment worked as intended.

-%% comparison of all 4 volumes here, Z and Y projections

 ```{image} ini-model.assets/aligned-to-z.png
 :width: 300px